princebaretto99/browserstack-examples-playwright/README.md

   npx playwright test <spec-file> --headed --config=resources/conf/playwright.config.js --project <project-name>
   ```

-  where,  the argument '<spec-file>' can be any spec files from the repository.
+  where,  the argument `<spec-file>` can be any spec files from the repository.

   E.g. "e2e.spec.js", "login.spec.js", "product.spec.js" or any of the other tests, as outlined in [About the tests in this repository](#About-the-tests-in-this-repository) section.

-  Also, the argument '<project-name>' can be any of the project names from the `playwright.conf.js` file.
+  Also, the argument `<project-name>` can be any of the project names from the `playwright.conf.js` file.

 - Output